Last Updated on

 Below you will find a list of buying considerations that will help you narrow down what you should value in a telescopic ladder.

 One of the most obvious things to keep in mind as you look to buy a new ladder is length.
-As you probably noticed throughout the course of this guide, length can vary a little bit from model to model.
+As you probably noticed throughout this guide, length can vary a little bit from model to model.

 While several of the units that we looked at measured 12.5 feet in length, you can pretty much find a telescopic ladder that is as tall as you need it to be.